Ill-Typed Programs Don't Evaluate: A Language and its Two-sided Typing

 The idea of $A \from B$, which will be made precise in Section~\ref{sec:semantics}, is to classify those functions which return a $B$ \emph{only if} an $A$ was supplied as input (hence the pronunciation).
 An example is the function $\abs{x}{(x,\pn{0})}$ which can be assigned the type $\intty \from \intty \times \intty$.
 If this function returns a pair of numerals, its input must have been a numeral.
 On the other hand, $\abs{x}{(\pn{0},\pn{1})}$ cannot be assigned this type, because if it returns a pair of numerals, it is \emph{not necessary} that a numeral was input.

-We shall not consider subtyping for this system, but it is useful to axiomatise a notion of type \emph{disjointness} which, intuitively, says that two types do not have any values in common.
+We shall not consider subtyping for this system, but it is useful to define a notion of type \emph{disjointness}. \chB{We will discuss the motivation for this further in Section~\ref{subsec:discussion-one} but, intuitively, it is a weak axiomatisation of the assertion that two types do not have any values in common.}

 \begin{definition}[Disjointness] We say that two types $A$ and $B$ are \emph{disjoint}, and write $A \distype B$, just if either (i) one is $\intty$ and the other is not, or (ii) one is an arrow and the other is not, or (iii) one is a product and the other is not. \end{definition}